 From the Owners

-We didn’t have much when we started, we could only afford to have about 30 bikes on the floor and had basic parts and clothing to sell.
-Our floor was so empty that we even had room for a couch and 2 chairs around a TV that played bike videos…that floor space is thankfully too valuable now!
+The early days were a challenge!
+We didn’t have much when we started.
+We could only afford to have 30 bikes on the floor with a skinny selection of basic parts and clothing to sell.
+Our retail floor was so empty that we had room for a couch, 2 chairs, and a TV to play bike videos.

 Owner, Chris Brosh, stands outside of the first Phat Tire Bike Shop.

 Chris once said, “Growth (is) a goal (as is) creating something that can grow in not only location and scale, but in being able to reach the community in positive ways.
 We felt like we could make that difference.
 That was always in our minds.”
 Over the years, Phat Tire has expanded to seven (7) shops in Arkansas including Bentonville, Bella Vista, Fayetteville, Fort Smith, Rogers, Siloam Springs, and Springdale.

 In 2016, Chris met Adam Vandenburg at the Fat Tire Festival.
 Adam owned two bike shops in Tulsa OK, Lee’s Bicycles (opened in 1914) and the Trek Store on Riverside.
 Adam was considering a change and he was looking for someone who would bring a high level of passion, pride, and connection to his Tulsa cycling community.
 Fortunately, he found that in Phat Tire.

 Since 2016, the Downtown and South Tulsa stores have flourished and we added a third store in Broken Arrow in 2020.
 2020 was a big year as Phat Tire also opened its first store in the Oklahoma City region with two more following soon thereafter in Edmond and Norman.